Canada returns 257 archaeological artifacts to Mexico

-Mexico has repatriated 257 archeological artifacts that were turned over by a Mexican citizen residing in Montreal, Canada, according to a statement by the National Institute of Anthropology and History (INAH).
+Mexico has repatriated 257 archaeological artifacts that were turned over by a Mexican citizen residing in Montreal, Canada, according to a statement by the National Institute of Anthropology and History (INAH).

 These pieces were voluntarily returned by Susana Zarco Carón, who has lived in Canada since 1968.
 A restitution ceremony was held at the Consulate General in Montreal on Monday, where Consul General Montreal Víctor Treviño Escudero thanked Mrs. Zarco for helping reintegrate the heritage pieces with Mexico.